 As governments consider the roadmaps to re-establishing the freedom to travel, several key elements will be considered:

-- Vaccine harmonization: a globally standardized approach is critical, particularly with regard to equivalent treatment of different vaccines and mutual recognition and acceptance of vaccination certificates.
-ICAO, WHO and CAPSCA are taking the lead in this development.
+- Vaccine harmonization: a globally standardized approach is critical, particularly with regard to equivalent treatment of different vaccines and mutual recognition of vaccination certificates.

-- Crew: The ICAO-CART guidance recommends that crew be exempted from testing processes and restrictions designed for passengers.
-IATA supports crew health management protocols which include, for example, regular testing and health checks at home bases, along with strict guidelines limiting interaction with the local community during crew layovers.
-This enables airlines to manage the risks of COVID-19 while maintaining operational viability.
+- Crew: the ICAO-CART guidance recommends that crew be exempted from testing processes and restrictions designed for passengers.
+IATA supports crew health management protocols, for example, regular testing at home bases, along with limited interaction with the local community during layovers.
+This enables airlines to manage risks while maintaining operational viability.

-- The IATA Travel Pass: IATA is building the information infrastructure to safely re-start travel with the IATA Travel Pass.
-This solution will help governments, airlines and individual travelers manage vaccine or testing requirements with accurate information, secure identification and verified data.
-Pilot programs are underway with a growing number of partnerships.
+- The IATA Travel Pass: IATA has developed a digital app to manage the health credentials passengers need for travel.
+The IATA Travel Pass will help governments, airlines and individual travelers manage vaccine or testing requirements with accurate information, secure identification and verified data.
+Pilot programs are underway with a growing number of partnerships, and several countries have recognized IATA Travel Pass for cross-border use.
 See our Travel Pass media kit.

 Bio-safety - ensuring passenger and crew safety

 With strict bio-safety measures, including the wearing of masks throughout the travel process, the air travel environment is safe.
-Studies by Harvard, the US Department of Defence and aircraft manufacturers point to the low risk of air travel when wearing a mask.
-And fewer that 100 of the 50 million COVID-19 cases globally have been documented as passenger-to-passenger transmission in flight.
+Studies by Harvard, the US Department of Defense and aircraft manufacturers point to the low risk of air travel when wearing a mask.
+And fewer than 100 of 50 million COVID-19 cases reported globally until October 2020 had been documented as passenger-to-passenger transmission in flight.
 See press release.

 The WHO, public health authorities, IATA, airports, manufacturers and other key stakeholders have been collaborating through ICAO to produce guidance on bio-safety measures: the ICAO CART take-off guidance.
 Using this guidance, IATA has produced a roadmap to implement best practices across all stages of the travel journey from pre-departure to arrival.